The modern world hinges on the ability to create better user experience through carefully crafted design.

 Category: Uncategorized Page 1 of 16

-It was a passage that depicted a legendary surgeon, Dr. Castle, whose presence in the operating room was nothing short of commanding.
-His mastery of surgery, coupled with an aura of self-assurance, left an indelible mark on those around him.
-And then, as if to hint at his humanity, Mukherjee snuck in a one sentence mention of Castle’s weekend retreats to the sea, where he sailed on a vessel aptly named “The Knife.”
+It sat on my shelf, creased just-so, the slim spine a reminder of what I thought medicine could be — a journey of discovery, resilience, and learning the skill of managing uncertainty.
+My professor gifted it to me, a nod of encouragement for my journey as both a medical student and a writer: Siddhartha Mukherjee’s The Laws of Medicine.
+One passage from the book has lingered in my mind, depicting a legendary surgeon, Dr. Castle, whose presence in the OR was nothing short of commanding.
+His mastery of surgery, so formidable “that he allowed the students to do most of the operating, knowing that he could anticipate their mistakes or correct them swiftly after,” left an indelible mark on those around him.
+And then, as if to hint at his humanity outside the OR, Mukherjee snuck in a one-sentence mention of Castle’s weekend retreats to the sea, where he sailed on a vessel aptly named “The Knife.”

 Years ago, as a medical student in Boston, I watched a senior surgeon operate on a woman.
 The surgeon, call him Dr. Castle, was a legend among the surgical residents.
 About six feet tall, with an imposing, formal manner that made the trainees quake in their clogs, he spoke in a slow, nasal tone that carried the distinct drawl of the South.
 There was something tensile in his build—more steel wire than iron girder—as if his physique had been built to illustrate the difference between stamina and strength.
 He began rounds at five every morning, then moved down to the operating theaters in the basement by six fifteen, and worked through the day into the early evening.
 He spent the weekends sailing near Scituate in a one-mast sloop that he had nicknamed The Knife.

-The residence worshiped Castle, not only for the precision of his technique, but also the of the quality of his teaching.
+The residents worshiped Castle, not only for the precision of his technique, but also the of the quality of his teaching.
 Other surgeons may have been kinder, gentler instructors, but the key to castles teaching method was supreme self-confidence.
 He was so technically adept at surgery—so masterful at his craft—that he allowed the students to do most of the operating, knowing that he could anticipate their mistakes or correct them swiftly after.
 If a resident nicked an artery during an operation, a lesser surgeon might step in nervously to seal the bleeding vessel.
 Castle would step back and fold his arms, look quizzically at the resident, and wait for him or her to react.
 If the stitch came too late, Castle’s hand would reach out, with the speed and precision of a falcon’s talon, to pinch off the bleeding vessel, and he would stitch it himself, shaking his head, as if mumbling to himself, “Too little, too late.”
 I have never seen senior residents in surgery, grown men and women, with six or eight years of operating experience, so deflated by the swaying of a human head.

 Siddhartha Mukherjee, “The Laws of Medicine”